lter/im-manual/site-personnel.md

    * End Year (Affiliation): For new individuals, leave this blank.
    * Status (Affiliation): Choose "Current"
    * Primary (Affiliation): If you are quite confident that this affiliation is the primary LTER affiliation for this individual, enter TRUE or conversely, FALSE.
 Otherwise, leave this field blank.
-   * Site-Contact ID: If your site uses this field, enter the site-id for the individual.
+   * Contact-Site ID: If your site uses this field, enter the site-id for the individual.
 Enter the same site-id for all affiliations that individual may have with your site.
 If your site doesn't use this field (most sites) leave it blank.
    * Active User?: **Leave this field blank**

 *  **Adding roles:** Add new roles at the bottom of your site's sheet, below the existing entries and the new participants.
 Separate new roles from new participants with a blank line.
 Copy contact-related information (Last Name, First Name, Middle Name, Email, and ORCID) from an existing affiliation for that individual and update the affiliation-related information as needed.